 Tips for Designing with Spirea Shrubs

-A shrub that comes in sizes from 1' to 6'+ opens up a world of possibilities for how to use in the landscape.
-When selecting a spirea for your garden remember that these shrubs not only coming in a range of sizes, but also forms—some are upright, others have a cascading form.
+A shrub that comes in sizes from 1' to 6'+ opens up a world of possibilities for landscape use.
+When selecting a spirea for your garden remember that these shrubs not only come in a range of sizes.
+But, they also come in various forms—some are upright, others have a cascading form.

 - Add to borders where you need some early-to-midseason color and where a bright display of fall color will be welcome.

-- Layer into mixed shrub plantings in groups of 3 to 5 shrubs and surround with different types of plants for contrast (we love hydrangeas, roses, clethra, laurels, and spikes of lavender and perennials such as coneflowers or annuals like SunBelievable™ Brown Eyed Girl Helianthus)
+- Layer into mixed shrub plantings in groups of 3 to 5 shrubs.
+Then surround with different types of plants for contrast.
+(We love hydrangeas, roses, clethra, laurels, and spikes of lavender.
+Also perennials such as coneflowers or annuals like SunBelievable™ Brown Eyed Girl Helianthus)

-- Play up the elegant finely textured green to blue-green spring/summer foliage by contrasting with plants that have red or purple foliage such as loropetalum, smokebush, and photinia.
+- Play up the elegant finely textured green to blue-green spring/summer foliage.
+Do so by contrasting with plants that have red or purple foliage such as loropetalum, smokebush, and photinia.

 - If year-round privacy is not an issue, taller varieties of spirea make for a beautiful, dense flowering hedge.
 Where you have the room, consider a hedge of bridal veil spirea for sheer impact.

-- And finally, if you need a knock-your-socks-off centerpiece for a lawn or island planting to to fill in a neglected corner, look no further than a branching spirea.
+- And finally, if you need a centerpiece for a lawn or island planting to fill in a neglected corner.
+Look no further than a branching spirea.

 Perfect Companion Plants for Spirea Shrubs